How We Started

 In conjunction with our service, we offer the Parents Plus programme to all new parents.
 This allows the parents to make connections with peers, helping to breakdown isolation and build confidence.

-Ann and her team are committed to ensuring that the needs of the child are the first priority and accessing the relevant services as needed both for Parents and children.
+Ann and her team are committed to ensuring that the needs of the child are continuously being met and are accessing the relevant services as needed both for Parents and children.

-Ann Murray stepped into the role of both Creche and Service Manager in April 2019, Continuing to support our Families and Team on a day to day basis.
+Ann Murray stepped into the role of both Creche and Home-Start Service Manager in April 2019, continuing to support our Families and Team on a day-to-day basis.

-Our Creche Team is made up of our four Early Years Educator leads: Julietta Ayegbusi, Emily Kiely, Olufunke Are, Marie Doorley and our fantastic team of both Community Employment and TUS Early Years Educators and our Caretaker Turlough who takes great pride in looking after our premises.
+Our Creche Team is made up of our Four Early Years Educator leads along with a fantastic team of both Community Employment and TUS Early Years Educators.

 Under Our Umbrella